List of songs featured in Shrek: Shrek 2 (2004)

-Soundtrack

-Shrek 2: Motion Picture Soundtrack is the soundtrack for the animated comedy film Shrek 2 and was released in May 2004, to accompany the release of the film.
+Shrek 2: Motion Picture Soundtrack is the soundtrack for the animated comedy film Shrek 2 and was released on May 11, 2004, to accompany the release of the film.
 The soundtrack reached the Top 10 on the Billboard 200 and number 1 on the Soundtrack Albums as well as topping the albums chart in Australia.
 The lead single, "Accidentally in Love" by Counting Crows, reached the Top 10 of the Billboard Adult Top 40, the Top 20 of singles charts worldwide and was nominated for an Academy Award for Best Song.
 The soundtrack also features two versions of the 1980s Bonnie Tyler hit "Holding Out for a Hero".